aburch/simutrans/simutrans/readme.txt

 pak-path your specified.
 Finally, simutrans/simuconf.tab in your home directory ("My Documents" under Windows resp. "~" under Unix).

-It is a textfile and can be edited with a text editor.
+It is a text file and can be edited with a text editor.
 Each entry has a comment explaining what the entry is good for and what values are allowed for this entry.